Monmouth Torah Links

 Jewish bubbies worldwide were kvelling.

-Of course, knaidel and kvelling aren’t the only Yiddish/Hebrew words that have made it into our lexicon.
-Thanks to people like Jerry Seinfeld and Ed Koch, words like kosher, chutzpah, klutz, shmooze, and oy vey have gone mainstream.
+mainstream lexicon.
+Thanks to people like Jerry Seinfeld and Ed Koch, words like kosher, chutzpah, klutz, shmooze, and oy vey have become popular in everyday conversations.

 Not long after the spelling bee, another Yiddish word came into play: